-In December of 1979 Jim opened his own office over his garage at 18 Bristol Road in Damariscotta and shortly thereafter built the current building in which he has practiced ever since.
-In 1987 Jim and his late partner Gordon E. Stein formed the partnership of Gallagher and Stein which he operated until Gordon’s sudden death in November of 2005.
-Following Gordon’s death Jim continued to operate the practice under the name of Gallagher and Stein until January of 2013 when he and his now adult daughter Jennifer Gallagher Villeneuve became partners in the practice of law, still under the name of Gallagher and Stein.
+In December 1979 Jim opened his own office over his garage on Bristol Road and shortly thereafter built the the firm's building at 181 Main St, where he has practiced ever since.
+In 1987 Jim and his late partner Gordon E. Stein formed the partnership of Gallagher and Stein which he operated until Gordon’s sudden death in November of 2004.
+Following Gordon’s death Jim continued to operate the practice under the name of Gallagher and Stein until January of 2013 when he and his daughter Jennifer Gallagher Villeneuve became partners in the practice of law.
 In January of 2014 Jim turned the daily operation of the practice over to his daughter but continues to serve his clients, working part time.

 With his newly found time Jim has gone back to some of his hobbies that he often had too little time to pursue while practicing full time.
 Jim has flown small aircraft since 1964 and currently owns a four place plane that he keeps at Wiscasset, using it for local flying and some trips to visit his other children in New Hampshire and Pennsylvania.
 He and Barbara enjoy traveling and have camped all over the United States and much of Canada.
 Jim also is an avid woodworker spending much of his evening time in the basement shop building Christmas presents for his eight grandchildren.

 Now semi-retired Jim looks forward to watching his daughter carry on the legal profession, a profession that was handed down to him from his father, Hon.
-Ralph A. Gallagher who practiced law in Damariscotta from 1935 until his death in 1965, serving as Judge in what is now known as the District Court in the 1950s.
-He also enjoys spending time with his grandchildren, wife and twin brother John who also lives locally.
+Ralph A. Gallagher, who practiced law in Damariscotta from 1935 until his death in 1965, served as Judge in what is now known as the District Court in the 1950s.